srobo/team-emails/SR2019/2018-10-16-london-kickstart-confirm.md

 Hello!

-We'd like to confirm your place at the London kickstart even for Student Robotics 2019.
+We'd like to confirm your place at the London kickstart event for Student Robotics 2019.

 Exact details and directions are available on our website: https://studentrobotics.org/events/sr2019/london-kickstart/